appacademy/may-21-module-3-notes/week-09/day-02/study-guide.md

       below for details about how to use this method)
 - useful properties of an HTML element
-  - `children` - returns all the HTML elements as an `HTMLCollection` that are the children of the given element
+  - `children` - returns all the HTML elements as an `HTMLCollection` that are the direct children of the given element
     - ex:
       - HTML: `<div>Hello <span>World!</span></div>`
       - element: `const div = document.querySelector('div')`
       - `div.children` would be an `HTMLCollection` that includes just the `span` element (`[span]`)
+      - `Array.from(div.children)` allows you to turn the `HTMLCollection` into an array
-  - `childNodes` - returns all the Nodes as an `NodeList` that are the children of the given element
+  - `childNodes` - returns all the Nodes as an `NodeList` that are the direct children of the given element
     - ex:
       - HTML: `<div>Hello <span>World!</span></div>`
       - element: `const div = document.querySelector('div')`
       - `div.childNodes` would be an `NodeList` that includes the text "Hello " and the `span` element (`[text, span]`)
+      - `Array.from(div.childNodes)` allows you to turn the `NodeList` into an array
   - `innerText` - used to read and set the text content of an element
     - ex:
       - HTML: `<p>Hello World!</p>`